-\ The presentation code is stated in the letter confirming your registration for the resit or resubmission.
+The presentation code is stated in the letter confirming your registration for the resit or resubmission.

-Section K: Additional costs
+Section J: Additional costs

-K1.
-There may be extra costs on top of the tuition fee, such as a laptop, travel to tutorials, set books and internet access.
+- J1.
+There may be extra costs in addition to the tuition fee, such as a laptop, travel to tutorials, set books and internet access.
 If you are on a low income you might be eligible for help with some of these costs after you start studying.
-Please contact your Student Support Team for further information.
+Please contact your Student Support Team for further information. - J2.
+If you wish to sit an examination at a non-established examination centre (usually outside Europe) you may be liable to pay an additional international examination fee for any module that has an examination, including resits.